realA10001986/Flux-Capacitor/Hardware/README.md

 - Speaker (using Radbench's speaker grill "Speaker_Grill_RBv1")
 - USB and power (using Radbench's bracket "PowerUsbMount")

-As a speaker, I used [this](https://www.amazon.com/ACEIRMC-Loundspeaker-JST-PH2-0-Interface-Electronic/dp/B0BTM1VCBM/ref=sr_1_8) one; I cut off the latches and taped it onto the back side of the [back board](https://circuitsetup.us/product/flux-capacitor-backing-board).
+As a speaker, I used [this](https://www.amazon.com/ACEIRMC-Loundspeaker-JST-PH2-0-Interface-Electronic/dp/B0BTM1VCBM/ref=sr_1_8) one; I cut off the latches and glued it onto the back side of the [back board](https://circuitsetup.us/product/flux-capacitor-backing-board).

 <img width="300" alt="Speaker" src="https://github.com/realA10001986/Flux-Capacitor/assets/76924199/385f154f-1f49-474d-b4dc-b12a9e868271">